 For example, you could think vertically by utilising wall space with floating shelves, pegboards, and mounted organisers.
 Or, install hooks under cabinets for hanging items and use door-mounted racks for added storage.
 Some furniture also doubles as storage, such as ottomans with compartments, beds with drawers, and tables with built-in storage.

-Remember to measure spaces carefully and consider the accessibility of stored items when implementing any solutions.
+Remember to measure spaces carefully and consider the accessibility of stored items.
 The idea is to make every square inch work harder while maintaining an organised, clutter-free environment – not to feel crammed into a smaller space with your belongings.

 Check out our list of 20 clever storage solutions to maximise space in your home for more ideas.